Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Experimental Setup

 \section{Experimental Setup}

-The COSINE-100 experiment employed eight high-purity NaI(Tl) crystals, collectively constituting a target for direct DM investigations.
-These crystals had a total mass of 106\,kg and were equipped with one 3-inch photomultiplier tube~(PMT) at each of the two ends, enabling the detection of scintillation light.
+The COSINE-100 experiment employed eight high-purity NaI(Tl) crystals developed in collaboration with Alpha Spectra Inc. These crystals collectively served as the target for DM direct detection.
+They had a total mass of 106\,kg and were equipped with one 3-inch photomultiplier tube~(PMT) at each of the two ends, enabling the detection of scintillation light.
 Each crystal was housed within a copper encapsulation.
 The setup featured eight such encapsulations submerged in a 2,200\,L volume of LAB-based liquid scintillator~(LS), which served as an active veto system~\cite{adhikari_cosine-100_2021}.
 An acrylic box contained the LS, with eighteen PMTs attached to its walls for scintillation light detection, respectively.
 Events were categorized as multiple-hit or single-hit events based on whether particles left signals in other detectors (LS or crystal).
 The acrylic box is surrounded by copper and lead, which provide passive shielding layers, while an outermost layer consists of plastic scintillator panels used as a muon veto~\cite{prihtiadi_muon_2018}.

 Signals collected by the crystal PMTs were recorded, as waveforms, through a data acquisition~(DAQ) system.
 The DAQ system comprised pre-amplifiers, analog-to-digital converters~(ADC), and a trigger control board~(TCB), with detailed specifications outlined in Sec.~7 of Ref.~\cite{adhikari_initial_2018}.
 The charge deposition of an event, serving as an indicator of energy, is determined through the integration of the waveform over a 5\,$\mu$s time window following noise removal.
 Data taking for physics purposes commenced on October 20, 2016, at the Yangyang Underground Laboratory~\cite{adhikari_initial_2018}, and this study utilized data collected through June 9, 2022.
 Notably, three crystals were excluded from the analysis due to their low light yields or high noise levels~\cite{the_cosine-100_collaboration_experiment_2018, adhikari_three-year_2022}.